 “You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

-We didn’t stop there as we had to try its other servers in the US to see whether they can unblock the channel or not.
+We didn’t stop there, as we had to try its other servers in the US to see whether they could unblock the channel or not.
 The results gave us a big “Not.”
 Here’s where we encountered the second issue.

 As seen above, both VPNs are connected to US servers, yet only ExpressVPN was able to unveil the American library.
 Few providers nowadays cannot access Netflix (most found a way around the block), and Mozilla VPN is one of the banned victims.